Senior Academic – Years 7 to 11

 GCSE Curriculum Outline

-An in depth study of the teachings, beliefs and practices of Christianity
+Unit 2 is an in-depth study of the teachings, beliefs and practices of Christianity.

 Enrichment Opportunities / Field Trips